 Being a Clinical apprentice allows you to earn a wage whilst you study.
 It can be your first step onto an exciting career in healthcare.
-All apprentices at Nottingham University Hospitals are part of our team, and support us in providing high-quality and competent care to our patients
+All apprentices at NUH are part of our team, and support us in providing high-quality and competent care to our patients

 What is a Clinical Apprentice?

 Apprentices are aged 16 years or over and combine working with studying for a work-based qualification.
 At NUH our apprentices study for a Qualifications and Credit Framework (QCF) at level 2.
 It takes 12 months to complete.